CarterG-17/Rheoscale_2.0/README.md

 ```
 ### Excel version

-To use the excel version just download the excel sheet from this git hub folder and use as need
+To use the excel version, download the excel sheet from https://github.com/liskinsk/RheoScale-calculator
 To see more information please read the "How to use this calculator" tab found in the excel sheet

 ## Documentation